Sublinear Update Time Randomized Algorithms for Dynamic Graph Regression: Discussion

 \section{Discussion}

-In Sections~\ref{sec:limitations} and \ref{sec:cue_existence} and after presenting Corollaries~\ref{corollary:phd} and \ref{corollary:count_sketch}, we discussed that the exact algorithm of \cite{DBLP:journals/corr/abs-1903-10699} has a worse update time than our proposed randomized algorithms.
+When $d \ll n$, both of our randomized algorithms outperform the exact algorithm of \cite{DBLP:journals/corr/abs-1903-10699}, in terms of pre-processing and update times.
 However, we shall also compare the two randomized algorithms against each other.
-In the following, we compare update and pre-processing time complexities of the randomized algorithms.

-\begin{itemize} \item Suppose that our two algorithms use $m$-nearest neighborhood matrix embedding and we discard the terms $\ln \ln n$ and $\log^6(1/\epsilon)$ from the update time complexities (because of having terms such as $\ln n$ and $\epsilon^{-2}$).
+\begin{itemize} \item Suppose that our randomized algorithms use $d$-nearest neighborhood matrix embedding and we discard the terms $\ln \ln n$ and $\log^6(1/\epsilon)$ from the update time complexities (due to having terms such as $\ln n$ and $\epsilon^{-2}$).
 Under these assumptions, update time complexities of the first and second algorithms become $O\left( \frac{\ln n}{\epsilon}\right)$ and $O\left( \epsilon^{-2} \right)$, respectively.
-Hence, if $\ln \geq \epsilon^{-1}$, the second algorithm finds an smaller update time, otherwise the first algorithm outperforms the second algorithm in terms of update time.
+Hence, if $\ln n \geq \epsilon^{-1}$, the second algorithm finds a smaller update time, otherwise the first algorithm outperforms the second algorithm in terms of update time.

-Note that in the general form and without relaying on any specific matrix embedding, our first algorithm updates the approximate solution in a sublinear time in terms of $n$ (Theorem~\ref{theorem:phd_edge} of Section~\ref{sec:phd_edge}).
-However, when we use \textsf{CountSketch}, update time becomes independent of $n$ (Theorems~\ref{theorem:countsketch_edge}, \ref{theorem_node_insertion} and \ref{theorem:node_deletion} of Section~\ref{sec:countsketch_alg}).
-In particular, if we consider $m$ and $\epsilon$ as constants, while update time of our first algorithm becomes a sublinear function of $n$, our second algorithm updates the approximate solution in a constant time.
-As a result and in addition to the nice {\em sparsity} property of \textsf{CountSketch} \cite{Clarkson:2017:LAR:3038256.3019134}, its another interesting property, revealed in this paper, is its {\em constant update time} for all the update operations (node insertion, node deletion, edge insertion and edge deletion).
+Note that in the general form and without relaying on any specific matrix embedding, our first algorithm updates the $1\pm\epsilon$ approximation in a sublinear time in terms of $n$ (Theorem~\ref{theorem:phd_edge} of Section~\ref{sec:phd_edge}).
+However, when we use \textsf{CountSketch}, the update time becomes independent of $n$ (Theorems~\ref{theorem:countsketch_edge}, \ref{theorem_node_insertion} and \ref{theorem:node_deletion} of Section~\ref{sec:countsketch_alg}).
+In particular, if we consider $d$ and $\epsilon$ as constants, while update time of our first algorithm is a sublinear of $n$ (it still depends on $n$), our second algorithm updates the $1\pm\epsilon$ approximation in a constant time.
+As a result and in addition to the useful {\em sparsity} property of \textsf{CountSketch} \cite{Clarkson:2017:LAR:3038256.3019134}, its another interesting property discussed in this paper is its {\em constant update time} for all the update operations node insertion, node deletion, edge insertion and edge deletion.